Rules for the Young Economist of the Year 2021 competition

-The Young Economist of the Year Competition 2021 is organised by RES and the Financial Times.
+The Young Economist of the Year Competition 2021 is organised by the Royal Economic Society and the Financial Times.
 The updated rules for the 2021 competition are in full below.

 - The Young Economist of the Year Competition 2021 is open to all year 12 and year 13 (S5 and S6 in Scotland, years 13 and 14 in Northern Ireland) students studying for A-Level, International Baccalaureate (IB) or Scottish Highers qualifications who either normally reside or are studying in the UK.
 Students do not need to be studying economics to be able to enter.